bymayo/craft-delete-account/README.md

 ## Install

-- Add the `deleteaccount` directory into your `craft/plugins` directory.
-- Navigate to Settings -> Plugins and click the "Install" button.
+- Install with Composer via composer require bymayo/delete-account from your project directory
+- Install the plugin in the Craft Control Panel under Settings > Plugins

+You can also install the plugin via the Plugin Store in the Craft Admin CP.

 ## Config

-Navigate to Settings -> Plugins -> Delete Account (Cog icon) to customise the config settings.
+Navigate to Settings -> Plugins -> Delete Account -> Settings to customise the config settings.

 ## Templating